 2. Smart locks

-Smart lock vendors such as Schlage, August, Yale, Saflok, and Salto Systems have built locking devices similar to those used in most urban hotels, but instead of using keycards, they leverage smartphones.
-As residents come and go – or when they have guests or visitors – access to the unit can be granted via their smartphone.
+Smart lock vendors such as Schlage, August, Yale, Saflok, and Salto Systems have built locking devices similar to those used in most urban hotels.
+But instead of using keycards, they leverage smartphones.
+As residents come and go – or when they have guests or visitors – they can grant access to the unit from their smartphones.

-Also, these vendors have created integrations with other PropTech companies including ButterflyMX, allowing residents to manage both property and unit access from one app.
-That’s especially convenient for granting access to service providers (e.g., house cleaners, dog walkers, or cable providers), especially during work hours or other times when residents aren’t home.
+Also, these vendors have created integrations with other proptech companies, allowing residents to manage both property and unit access from one app.
+That’s particularly convenient for granting access to service providers (e.g., house cleaners, dog walkers, or cable providers), especially during work hours or at other times when residents aren’t home.

 3. One mobile app

-As the number of PropTech amenities continues to grow, so too does the number of mobile apps needed to use them.
-The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using a multitude of apps daily.
-This can detract from the seamless living experience you are trying to create.
+As the number of proptech amenities continues to grow, so too does the number of mobile apps needed to use them.
+The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using several apps daily.
+This may not appeal to millennials and possibly detracts from the seamless living experience you are trying to create.

 Vendors such as Mobile Doorman and Entrata are working to solve this headache.
 They have created all-in-one mobile solutions that allow your residents to interact with your property from a single app.
 Residents can pay their rent, open doors, and even schedule maintenance all from one app.
 Property managers get custom branding, the ability to communicate with residents as a group or individual, and engagement analytics.

-And since these apps maintain an open API, they integrate with ButterflyMX, allowing residents to receive video calls and send virtual keys without ever leaving the building app.
-This further consolidates your residents’ living experience from too many PropTech apps into one.
+And since these apps maintain an open API, they integrate with other proptech solutions.
+For example, if you integrate your smart locks with your video intercom system, your residents can unlock the building’s front door and their own apartment door from the same app.
+This further consolidates your residents’ living experience from too many proptech apps into one.